Assistant Professor at Dartmouth College (6th year in rank), New Hampshire, 8/2012–

 - 4/2016 [co-organizer] Mediating the New Cold War in the Digital Age, International Two-Day Conference, Dartmouth College.

 - An den Außengrenzen des Journalismus: Fontanes ‘unechte Korrespondenzen’ als boundary-work.
-Invited Talk, Fontanes Medien (1819–2019), International Conference, Universität Potsdam, Germany, June 2019.
+Panel Talk, Fontanes Medien (1819–2019), International Conference, Universität Potsdam, Germany, June 2019.

 - Unreliable Reporters of the Pencil: Practices of “Illustrating” Current Events on the Threshold of Photography.
 Workshop Talk, “Truth and the Logic of the Series, 1850 to 1930,” NCCR Iconic Criticism/Eikones, Universität Basel, Switzerland, May 2019.